MauricioRojasf/MobileTestRD/README.md

 # MobileTestRD
-Mobile aplication Knowledege Test for ReignDesing Requires Android 26 to work on Android Estudio
+Mobile aplication Knowledege Test for ReignDesing

+Requires Android API 26 to work on Android Estudio

+Just Download or clone repository and run apk on Android Studio

+Target SDKver 26